-Personal Shopper continues his cinema of crassness as it does his work with the inimitable Kristen Stewart.
-This mesmerizing collaboration is a relationship that deepens with this newest film as Stewart, the 21st century androgynous Brando, now takes the lead role.
+Personal Shopper continues his alchemy of the elegant divine and the vulgarity of the common as it does his collaboration with the inimitable Kristen Stewart.
+This mesmerizing relationship deepens with this newest film as Stewart, the 21st century androgynous Brando, now takes the lead role.
 Her Maureen lives in Paris as a personal shopper to the wealthy socialite Kira.
 The film follows her as she goes from one couture boutique to the next, purchasing luxury that she can only feel yet not partake in.
 But the film begins on another note: she’s remained in Paris to receive a sign of passage from her deceased twin brother.
 Louis has died recently of a heart defect, which she shares, and she visits the house he was renovating to receive a message from the other side.
 They are mediums and agreed that whoever died first would send a signal of passage from the afterlife to the one living.

 This journey of grief, as Maureen seeks to reconcile this personal loss with an uncertain future, is explored initially by way of a ghost story.
 As she navigates the house at night, waiting, sulking in its dark, dank rooms, she asks Louis for signs but is never satisfied when they come.
 Not by the water running on its own or the cross etched into the wall above the stairs or when she encounters an actual ghost.
 The ghost doesn’t reveal itself as Louis or any other (though it looks female); it seems it’s not whom she’s waiting for.